wlads/reefpoints/source/posts/2014-01-02-lin-reid-is-a-dockyarder.md

 but Lin also brought us jerked-bear (actual Alaskan black bear) on his first day with us as an intern.
 From there it was easy street.
-Lin's published his own [gem](https://github.com/dockyard/stashable_params), contributed back to several of our projects, and has been expanding him developer horizons with Ember over the past few months.
+Lin's published his own [gem](https://github.com/dockyard/stashable_params), contributed back to several of our projects, and has been expanding his developer horizons with Ember over the past few months.
 He is also the *co-founder* of [Pizza Time](http://pizza-time.herokuapp.com)